keithalewis/math/ross.md

 Ross's definition of a cash flow was a jump in stock price.
 Stock prices jump between close and open but there is no dividend payment involved.
-Adding an explicit knob for cash flows to Ross's theory leads to a model that adheres more closely to market realities.
+Adding an explicit knob for cash flows to Ross's theory leads to a simple model that adheres more closely to market realities.

 If you are a familiar with the classical theory see the [Appendix](#appendix) to scrub your brain of unnecessary mathematical accoutrements.